molgenis/molgenis-emx2/README.md

 *  implement order by in table view, default on lastUpdated
 *  investigate migrations (for in place upgrades when metadata tables change)

+*  change refback<-ref into a partof relation, at least in term of edit forms
 *  create a type registry in the frontend allowing for custom input and view components for columns
 *  download using filter that is applied in explorer view
 *  filter option for 'null' and 'not_null'